HL7NZ/nes-ig/input/pagecontent/EnrolmentNominationComplianceTesting.md

 <td>mandatory</td></tr>

 <tr><td>EnrolmentNomination-Error-13</td>
-<td>application will manage the error when attempting to send an enrolment nomination for a baby that already has an active unexpired enrolment in the NES</td>
+<td>application will manage the error when attempting to send an enrolment nomination for a baby that already has an active unexpired enrolment in the Natentiona Enrolment service</td>
 <td>Send a nomination request for:
  <ul>
   <li>Baby